 The main objective of the Serra de Santa Bárbara Interpretation Centre (CISSB) is to provide a starting point for understanding the natural heritage of the Terceira Natural Park.

-Here, you can learn about Terceira Island’s formation process and geomorphological evolution and its relationship with areas of high biodiversity and geodiversity interest.
+Here, you can learn about Terceira Island’s formation process and geomorphological evolution.
+Additionally, it is related to areas of high biodiversity and geodiversity interest.
 The Interpretation Centre also provides information to support your visit and discovery of the Natural Park.

 At the CISSB, you’ll also have the opportunity to travel back in time to understand the influence of man’s interaction with the environment.
 Over the centuries, there has been an emphasis on using natural areas that are now part of the park.

-To complement your visit to the Miradouro da Serra de Santa Bárbara, we have left you with some main points of interest located less than 10 kilometers from this fantastic place.
+To complement your visit to the Miradouro da Serra de Santa Bárbara, we have left you with some prominent points of interest located less than 10 kilometers from this fantastic place.

 - Lagoa Negra (0.44 km);